Huperzine-A boosts cognition

 Acetylcholine (ACh) is critical for encoding new memories, reasoning, concentration, cognition, and neuroplasticity.
 Not enough ACh can result in diseases like ADHD, Alzheimer’s and other neurodegenerative diseases.

-Huperzine-A’s benefit as a nootropic can boost short-term mental performance like attention and memory.
+Huperzine-A’s benefit as a nootropic can boost short-term mental function like attention and memory.
 And even helping your brain for long-term brain health.

 Huperzine-A is an antioxidant